 - Top it with cream cheese frosting: This is super delicious!

-- Double the spice mix for more intense flavor
+- Double the spice mix for a more intense flavor

 It’s already so good plain or with salted butter!
-But I also love eating with Nutella, jam, cream cheese, or with this Slow Cooker Apple Butter.
-You can also use the Cinnamon Honey Butter in this recipe.
+But I also love eating with Nutella, peanut butter, jam, cream cheese, or with this Slow Cooker Apple Butter.
+You can also use Cinnamon Honey Butter in this recipe.

 The oil, buttermilk, and puree are the key to this ultra-moist loaf.
 In case your loaf dries out after several days, sprinkle with some water, wrap in foil, and warm in the oven for around 15 minutes.